colettesnowmedia/colettesnowmedia.github.io/index.md

 ---
-# Feel free to add content and custom Front Matter to this file.
-# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: default
 title: Solutions for Online Publishing and Communities
-is_home: true
 ---
 # Colette Snow Media creates solutions for online publishing and communities.
 Our focus is on building usable and accessible solutions to help you succeed